TeamOpenwrt/temba/README.md

 ## Structure

+To avoid redundancy of information we use different yaml files, you can test yaml stuff through this online app http://yaml-online-parser.appspot.com/ and here is the source code https://github.com/ptarjan/online-yaml-parser/tree/master

 * `10-globals.yml` - default variables that are generic for a specific community network like DNS or NTP server, what kind of Image Builder you want to use
 * `20-devices.yml` - default variables that are part of a device like its packages, architecture
 * `30-nodes.yml` - inventory of all nodes.
 A firmware-file is generated per node.
 You probably don't want to share this file because contains sensitive information like IP, geolocalization of node, etc.